-Learn more about Luisa Bonin and Tamo Junto in Episode 5 of our brand-new podcast, Powering the Movement, available now on Apple Podcasts, Spotify, and wherever else you get the podcasts you love.
+Learn more about Luisa Bonin and Tamo Junto in episode 5 of our podcast, Powering the Movement, available now on Apple Podcasts, Spotify, and wherever else you get the podcasts you love.

 Luisa Bonin learned to respect entrepreneurs by seeing the resilience of her father, an entrepreneur, while growing up in Brazil.

-“I’ve always been passionate about social causes and social impact,” Bonin tells Global Citizen.
-“Seeing the resilience in my father and especially seeing the resilience of the Brazilian low-income micro-entrepreneurs.
+"I’ve always been passionate about social causes and social impact," Bonin told Global Citizen.
+"Seeing the resilience in my father and especially seeing the resilience of the Brazilian low-income micro-entrepreneurs."

 By "micro-entrepreneurs," Bonin is referring to the millions of Brazilians who have launched their own businesses in an effort to bring an income to their families and lift themselves out of poverty.

 Luísa Bonin, co-founder of the NGO Tamo Junto, poses for a potrait in São Paulo, Brazil.

 These businesses are vital to the Brazilian economy.
 In fact, they’re estimated to represent an extraordinary 99% of businesses in Brazil.